ikadgzl/integrio-demo-case/README.md

 ###### Profile Popup

-- [] Create a UserDetailModal popup component and when its opened show user info from https://randomuser.me/api/
+- [x] Create a UserDetailModal popup component and when its opened show user info from https://randomuser.me/api/ (instead of re-fetching from the api to show the details, i used prop-drilling, because api needs seed value to find the right data)

 ###### Create User Page

-- [] Build a UserCreateForm component with body parameters (name,lastName,email,gender) and post it to https://randomuser.me/api/ then handle and log the error (because API does not have POST request end-point).
+- [x] Build a UserCreateForm component with body parameters (name,lastName,email,gender) and post it to https://randomuser.me/api/ then handle and log the error (because API does not have POST request end-point).

 ###### Styling